Beamer gets mayonnaise bath as South Carolina wins Mayo Bowl

 THE TAKEAWAY

+“This is a great statement about where we are,” Beamer said.
+“But I understand we have to be more consistent.
+But to go into the offseason with so much momentum is huge.”

-North Carolina: The Tar Heels started the season ranked in the top 10 in the country and finished the year with a losing record, so it's hard to describe this season as anything but a major disappointment.
-The defense needs major improvements and offensive line is in need of an upgrade as well.
+North Carolina: The Tar Heels started the season ranked 10th in the country and finished the year with a losing record, so it’s hard to describe this season as anything but a major disappointment.
+The defense needs major improvements and offensive line is in need of upgrades as well.
+“This was disappointing,” Brown said.

 UP NEXT

-South Carolina: There is plenty of excitement about the program moving forward, especially with former Oklahoma quarterback Spencer Rattler set to transfer in.
+South Carolina: There is plenty of excitement about the program moving forward.
+A lot of that has to do with former Oklahoma quarterback Spencer Rattler‘s decision to transfer to South Carolina.

-North Carolina: The Tar Heels will look to either Jacolby Criswell or Drake Maye to inherit the quarterback spot if Howell leaves.
-Maye is the younger brother of former UNC basketball star Luke Maye.
+North Carolina: With Howell expected to move on to the NFL, the Tar Heels will look to either Jacolby Criswell or Drake Maye to inherit the quarterback spot.
+Maye is a native of nearby Huntersville, North Carolina, and the younger brother of former UNC basketball star Luke Maye.

+Beamer gets mayonnaise bath as South Carolina wins Mayo Bowl originally appeared on NBCSports.com